 Canadian manufacturer, Dundalk Leisurecraft specializes in building rustic, solid wood indoor and outdoor furniture, saunas, tiki bars, gazebos, and more – all constructed from maple, pine, and cedar.
 Dundalk reached out to our team about finding a solution for dealing with the toxic fumes that were being emitted into their work environment – specifically, from working with red cedar.

-Dundalk had a working dust collector in place, but their shop personnel was experiencing some of the symptoms associated with toxic fumes from wood dust.
-Their existing dust collector system was effective at collecting wood dust, however, it was also circulating toxic fumes from the wood dust around their facility.
-They needed an air purification system that was able to mitigate the exposure of their shop personnel to these fumes.
+Dundalk had a working dust collector in place, but their shop personnel were experiencing some of the symptoms associated with toxic fumes from wood dust.
+Their existing dust collector system was effective at collecting wood dust particles, however, it was also circulating toxic fumes from the wood dust around their facility.
+They needed an air filtration system that was able to mitigate the exposure of their shop personnel to these fumes.

-The Aeroex team of professionals assessed their shop needs and installed 2 IRIS-200 Air Purification Units that use activated carbon filters for ambient air cleaning to remove the fumes in their workshop.
-After the installation of the IRIS-200 Air Purification Units, the Dundalk staff noticed that the smell of the toxic fumes as well as their symptoms were substantially reduced.
+The Aeroex team of professionals assessed their shop needs and installed 2 IRIS-200 Air Purification Units that use activated carbon filters for ambient air filtration to remove the fumes in their workshop and keep the air clean.
+After the installation of the IRIS-200 Air Purification Units, the Dundalk staff noticed that the smell of the toxic fumes, as well as their symptoms, were substantially reduced.

 Some woodworkers finish wood using fire in their facilities to create a sought-after charred wood or shou sugi ban inspired effect – however, finishing wood with fire can leave woodworkers exposed to the negative health implications of wood smoke.